the-red-feather/thesis/latex/sketchbook/thesis.md

 ## 1.2 THIS STUDY

-Due to the need for a VPL aligned with the cloud-native geospatial movement, the goal of this thesis is to develop both a new vpl for geo-computation in a browser-based front-end.
+Due to the need for a VPL aligned with the cloud-native geospatial movement, the goal of this thesis is to develop both a new vpl for the purpose of cloud-native geo-computation.

+-> prio 1: align with regular programming.
+Why?
+How?
+   - make everything compilable to javascript.
+   - accept normal javascript libraries as plugins
+-> prio 2: containerized, no env. setup, all batteries included. why? how?
+   - run in web browser
+   - webassembly

 Will differ from existing studies and applications by: